LinpgFoundation/vns/README.md

 `// this is a note`

 Notes are very similar to comments.
-But usually, it's used to make a note for a specific conversation and is saved in the file that was made.
+But usually, it's used to make a note for a specific conversation and is saved in the file that is compiled.

 ## Dialogues: